-5.3.34.65.
-Developer shall implement shuttle services to assist with the transportation needs of Wellness Center residents.
+5.3.3.65.3.4.6 Developer shall implement shuttle services to assist with the transportation needs of Wellness Center residents.

-5.3.45.
-Within 12 years of the final approval of the Coastal Development Permit for the project (i.e., May 2027), the property owners shall:
+5.3.4.
+5.3.5 Within 12 years (May 2027) of the final approval of the Coastal Development Permit for the project (i.e., May 2027), the property owners shall:

-5.3.45.1 Wellness Center Buildings 1 and 2 shall be constructed within 12 years of the final approval of the Coastal Development Permit for the project, and prior to the construction of Office Park Buildings on Lots 4, 5, and 6.
+5.3.4.1 5.3.5.1 Phase1 and 2 of the Wellness Center Buildings 1 and 2 shall be constructed within 12 years of the final approval of the Coastal Development Permit for the project, and prior to the construction of Office Park Buildings on Lots 5 and 6.
 If constructed at different times, Wellness Center Building 2 shall be constructed prior to Wellness Center Building 1.

-5.3.5.6.
-Construction of all remaining aspects of the project shall be completed within 15 years of the final approval of the Coastal

-Development Permit for the project (i.e., May 2030).
-If fewer than the approved number of buildings has been built on the North Parcel at the end of the 15 year development term set forth in this Agreement, rights to develop undeveloped land within the approved development footprint (parking and building footprints) on the North Parcel under the approved permits shall expire at that time.
+5.3.5.
+5.3.6 Construction of all remaining aspects of the project shall be completed within 15 years (May 2030) of the final approval of the Coastal Development Permit for the project.
+If fewer than the approved number of buildings have been built on the North Parcel at the end of the 15 year development term set forth in this Agreement, rights to develop undeveloped land within the approved development footprint (parking and building footprints) on the North Parcel under the approved permits shall expire at that time.

-5.3.67.
-With the exception of the Office Park Building on Lot 42 and associated parking, construction of the Office Park Buildings and associated parking areas shall not commence until all project features required prior to 5 years of the final approval of the Coastal Development Permit for the project have been installed to the satisfaction of the Community Development Director and the Director of Public Works.
-Once this occurs, Office Buildings may be constructed in the following sequence: Office Park Building on Lot 42 (if not already built), Office Park Buildings on Lots 2 and/or 3 after the construction of Wellness Center Building 3, with the construction of any Office Park Building on Lot 6, Lot 4, and Lot 5 (in that any order) to be permitted after the completion of the entireconstruction of all Wellness Center-buildings.
-The plans for the construction of Office Buildings shall include the installation of the minimum amount of parking required to serve the building proposed for construction and its associated use, which shall be located immediately adjacent to the building(s) to be constructed, as well as the Coastal Access parking to be installed on the south parcel, the number of spaces of which shall be equivalent to 20% of the number of Office Park parking spaces proposed for construction.
+5.3.65.3.7 With the exception of the Office Park Building on Lot 4 and associated parking, construction of Office Park Buildings and associated parking areas shall not commence until all the above project features have been installed to the satisfaction of the Community Development Director and the Director of Public Works.
+Once this occurs, Office Buildings may be constructed in the following sequence: Office Park Building on Lot 4 (if not already built), Office Park Building on Lots 2 and/or 3 after the construction of Wellness Center Building 3, with the construction of any Office Park Building on Lot 6 and Lot 5 (in any order) to be permitted after the completion of the entire Wellness Center.
+The plans for the construction of Office Buildings shall include the installation of the minimum amount of parking required to serve the building proposed for construction and its associated use, which shall be located immediately adjacent to the building(s) to be constructed, as well as to be installed on the south parcel, the number of spaces of which shall be equivalent to 20% of the number of Office Park parking spaces proposed for construction.
 Notwithstanding the foregoing, Developer may construct multiple buildings, and associated Business Park and Coastal Access parking, simultaneously.
-In no event will any construction for business uses take place prior to construction of the Wellness Center, Building 3.
 No fill shall occur on the property outside of immediate areas proposed under a building permit for construction (i.e., building, access, and parking), to allow for agricultural use over areas that will be developed in a later phase.

-5.3.78 Obligations during the term of the Development Agreement: Within the term of this Agreement, Developer will complete the following components of the Project:
+5.3.7 5.3.8 Obligations during the term of the Development Agreement: Within the term of this Agreement, Developer will complete the following components of the Project:

 5.3.78.1.
-Requirement for Recordation of Final Map: Prior to the recordation of the subdivision map for the north parcel, Developer shall convey to the County sureties for all onsite and offsite improvements, including, but not limited to, the sureties for the installation of traffic controlrelated improvements.
-The Developer understands and agrees that neither the County nor the Department of Transportation (CalTrans) shall have any responsibility to fund any traffic improvements required pursuant to the Conditions of improvements required pursuant to the Conditions of Approval for this project.
+Requirement for Recordation of Final Map: Prior to the recordation of the subdivision map for the north parcel, Developer shall convey to the County sureties for all onsite and offsite improvements, including, but not limited to, the sureties for the installation of traffic control-related improvements.
+The Developer understands and agrees that neither the County nor the Department of Transportation (CalTrans) shall have any responsibility to fund any traffic improvements required pursuant to the Conditions of Approval for this project.